RighteousSavant/Anbernic-H700-Overlays/README.md

 <p align="center"><small>$\color{#D4AF37}{\text{My devices:  RG34XX and RG40XXV}}$</small></p>

 Overlays are made for these two handhelds that I own and happily enjoy.
 I cannot produce other, untested resolutions, since I don't have the handheld available.
-If you have a device that you want bezels for that I don't possess, you're welcome to gift me.
+If you have a device that you want overlays for that I don't possess, you're welcome to gift me.

 In RetroArch, PAR stands for Pixel Aspect Ratio.
 This is the ratio I use for my bezels along with a few custom aspects.
 All pixels will be perfect..except for two systems (maybe more):  Sega Master System and Nintendo Game Boy Advance (on 4:3 devices).
 The Master System has a resolution of 256×192, while the Game Boy Advance has one of 240×160.
 So on the devices (minus Game Boy Advance on 3:2 screens), they will scale at 2.5× resolution.
 Use of shaders and/or filters can help balance out the screen's accuracy and displayed in-game graphics.